kryton-me/kryton-me.github.io/2022-04-SDR-Spectrum-Analyser.md

 	rtl_power --help

 At the bottom of that help file is a link to a water fall graph tool (do your own Quasi peak by eye any one?) written in python: [http://kmkeen.com/tmp/heatmap.py.txt](http://kmkeen.com/tmp/heatmap.py.txt).
 When you open that file you will notice (if you're in to Pyhton) that it's been edited to exit giving you a URL for presumably a new and improved tool. [https://raw.githubusercontent.com/keenerd/rtl-sdr-misc/master/heatmap/heatmap.py](https://raw.githubusercontent.com/keenerd/rtl-sdr-misc/master/heatmap/heatmap.py).
-Now my security alarm bells start rinigning at this point but I thought it was wroth a look at the URL.
+Now my security alarm bells start ringing at this point but I thought it was wroth a look at the URL.
 The code looked like it was trying to do what is suggested and appears to be written by the rtl_power author so I took a copy.

 If I wanted to say scan from 30MHz to 100MHz (because I know thats where the PSU plays havoc with my radiated emissions) in steps of say 10kHz.
 I then have an integration interval and exit time to consider (or it will carry on for ever).
 I decided to have an integration of 0.5s and stop it after 2mintes, outputting the data in the file samples.csv.